pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 $$\mathbf{over} = \mathbf{back} = (\lambda (x : \mathbf{unit}) : \mathbf{unit} .\ x)$$

 Here we see that the program is rather complex in its implementation and compilation, but it overall has the base type \\(\mathbf{unit}\\).
-The compiler is able to observe how the program is defined and can chop up the syntax however it likes to produce a compiled result, but the \\(\mathbf{over}\\) and \\(\mathbf{back}\\) functions only know that the program has the type \\(\mathbf{unit}\\), and that is a base type that remains consistent before and after compilation, so the \\(\mathbf{over}\\) and \\(\mathbf{back}\\) functions are the identity function.
+The compiler can observe how the program is defined and can chop up the syntax however it likes to produce a compiled result, but the \\(\mathbf{over}\\) and \\(\mathbf{back}\\) functions only know that the program has the type \\(\mathbf{unit}\\), and that is a base type that remains consistent before and after compilation, so the \\(\mathbf{over}\\) and \\(\mathbf{back}\\) functions are the identity function.
-In this sense, the compiler is a conversion of the *intensional* behavior of the program where the way the program is implemented does matter, wheras the \\(\mathbf{over}\\) function is a relation of the *extensional* behavior of the program.
+In this sense, the compiler is a conversion of the *intensional* behavior of the program where the way the program is implemented does matter, whereas the \\(\mathbf{over}\\) function is a relation of the *extensional* behavior of the program.
-The \\(\mathbf{over}\\) function is an interface wrapping up the program in a way that abstracts away the particular implementation, leaving you only able to condition on the final result value you get from executing the program.
+The \\(\mathbf{over}\\) function is an interface wrapping up the program in a way that abstracts away the particular implementation, leaving you only able to condition the final result value you get from executing the program.
-By comparing the compiler to the \\(\mathbf{over}\\) function, we are stating that the *intensional* changes the compiler makes adheres to the *extensional* properties of the original program, which is a really strong statement that grants us full abstraction correctness of compilation.
+By comparing the compiler to the \\(\mathbf{over}\\) function, we are stating that the *intensional* changes the compiler makes adhere to the *extensional* properties of the original program, which is a really strong statement that grants us full abstraction correctness of compilation.

 Now what remains is defining \\(\mathbf{over}\\) and \\(\mathbf{back}\\) for a given compilation phase.
 In our research, we take the approach of taking all the syntax and semantics of the source language and combining them with the syntax and semantics of the target language, creating one large joint language that can comprehend both.
 The novel contribution of our research is that we can then define \\(\mathbf{over}\\) and \\(\mathbf{back}\\) as functions within the joint language itself, and use contextual-equivalence within the joint language to show that \\(\mathbf{over}\\) and \\(\mathbf{back}\\) are mutual inverses.

 This proof approach works really well when the source and target languages have similar semantics, and in practice, especially for higher-order compilation, it is often the case that the target language is a simplified subset of the source language, meaning we can just utilize the source language itself as the joint language.
-This way, we separate out the proof of the type-safety of the joint language from the overall compilation correctness proof, and in fact, we find we can reuse the same joint language for multiple layered phases of compilation, each with their own definition of \\(\mathbf{over}\\) and \\(\mathbf{back}\\).
+This way, we separate the proof of the type-safety of the joint language from the overall compilation correctness proof, and in fact, we find we can reuse the same joint language for multiple layered phases of compilation, each with its definition of \\(\mathbf{over}\\) and \\(\mathbf{back}\\).

-To reiterate, the inductive cases of compilation correctness that do not take part in the compilation proceedure itself, such as pairs when the compilation only involves functions, are rather easy to solve with this approach.
+To reiterate, the inductive cases of compilation correctness that do not take part in the compilation procedure itself, such as pairs when the compilation only involves functions, are rather easy to solve with this approach.
 The \\(\mathbf{over}\\) and \\(\mathbf{back}\\) are defined similarly to an eta-expansion at those types, in other words, they just carry the induction hypothesis along smoothly without doing anything complicated.

 # Proof of Concept